The-DevSec-Blueprint/dsb-digest/README.md

     ```

     > **NOTE**: Make sure you have all of our environment variables configured before doing this.
 If you aren't sure, check out the GitHub Actions.

-## Things to Remember - Seriously....

-1. Medium sucks, and it doesn't support Markdown images (at least all of them).
-Don't do embedded markdown images.
-1. Medium sucks.
-Only PNGs or JPGs.
-1. Medium sucks.
-Make sure you pay attention to the APIs.
-They aren't supported anymore (EOL).

->**P.S.**: I am no longer publishing to Medium because it sucks...